CLEANing Cygnus A deep and fast with R2D2: Conclusions

-Future research directions include: (i) investigating the robustness of the R2D2 model to accommodate more diverse imaging settings (such as varying data-weighting schemes, flexible super-resolution factors and image dimensions), and possibly revisiting the telescope-specific implementation in favor of an all-instrument-encompassing approach; and (ii) further improving its capability to deliver new regimes of precision and scalability, e.g., leveraging novel DNN architectures \citep[including diffusion models,][]{ho2020denoising} and training loss functions for more efficient and physics-informed training and reconstruction.
+Future research includes investigating the robustness of the R2D2 paradigm to accommodate a much wider variety of observation and imaging settings, ranging from varying data-weighting schemes, to enabling flexible super-resolution factors and image dimensions, and ultimately an all-instrument-encompassing incarnation.
+Further developments towards improving its capability to deliver new regimes of precision are warranted, e.g., by leveraging novel DNN architectures \citep[including diffusion models,][]{ho2020} and training loss functions for more efficient and physics-informed training and reconstruction.
+Finally, endowing the R2D2 paradigm with an image-splitting procedure, as implemented in DDFacet \citep{tasse2018}, WSClean \citep{offringa2017}, and Faceted HyperSARA \citep{thouvenin22}, is a necessary evolution to efficiently handle large image sizes.
+In a nutshell, not only has CLEAN been leading the way for decades, but its algorithmic structure might well form the backbone of the next-generation deep learned-based imaging algorithms for radio astronomy.